Family Law and Policy

-Annual Lecture by the Recipient of the Lifetime Achievement in Family Law
+Annual Lecture by the Lifetime Achievement in Family Law Award Winner

 This annual lecture is delivered by the recipient of the Family Law and Policy Program’s Lifetime Achievement in Family Law Award.
 This award recognizes great scholarly contributions to our understanding of the family and family law by individuals who have made a felt impact on the contours of the law and honors scholars who have shaped family law through their writing, advocacy, or public service, as well as mentoring of younger colleagues in the field.

 Lifetime Achievement in Family Law Award recipients:

 - 2017: Naomi Cahn, Harold H. Greene Professor of Law at The George Washington University Law School.
 Her lecture “The New ART of Family: Developments in the Law of Assisted Reproductive Technologies,” occurred on September 14, 2017.

 - 2016: John Witte Jr., Robert W. Woodruff Professor of Law, McDonald Distinguished Professor, and Director, Center for the Study of Law & Religion at Emory University School of Law.
-His lecture is “Why No Polygamy” on Constitution Day, September 16, 2016.
-Award announcement.
+His lecture “Why No Polygamy” was delivered on Constitution Day, September 16, 2016.

 - 2015: Harry Krause, Max L. Rowe Professor Emeritus at the University of Illinois College of Law, and William Eskridge, John A. Garver Professor of Jurisprudence at Yale Law School, received the Inaugural Awards for Lifetime Achievement in Family Law.
 Professor Eskridge delivered the lecture “Latter-Day Constitutionalism” on September 10, 2015.

 Better Angels Award

 On March 14, 2018 Judge Jane Waller was honored as the second recipient of the Better Angels Award for her commitment and service to families.

 On October 18, 2016 the Family Law & Policy Program and Family Law Society presented Judge Arnold Blockman with the inaugural Better Angels Award for his steadfast compassion for the family.